Kaito Ono: RISE champion

-ONE Championship
+ONE Championship/Shootboxing

 On January 31, 2025, it was announced that Kaito signed with ONE Championship and he was scheduled to make his debut against Marat Grigorian on March 23, 2025, at ONE 172.
 At the weigh-ins, Grigorian weighed in at 155.75 pounds, 0.75 pounds over the featherweight limit.
 Subsequently, the bout was cancelled after Kaito declined the catchweight bout.

 Kaito faced Mohammad Siasarani at ONE Friday Fights 109 on May 23, 2025.
 He lost the fight by unanimous decision.

+Kaito faced Enriko Kehl at SHOOT BOXING 2025 act.3 on June 22, 2025.
+He lost the fight by unanimous decision, with scores of 30—28, 30—28 and 30—29.
+After bouncing back with a victory over Petchmai Siadammooplara at SHOOT BOXING 2025 act.5, Kaito was booked to face Enriko Kehl in a rematch at SHOOT BOXING 40th Anniversary on November 24, 2025.
+He knocked Kehl down once enroute to winning the bout by unanimous decision.

+Kaito made his first KNOCK OUT Black Super Welterweight Championship defense against Sitthichai Sitsongpeenong at KNOCK OUT.60 - K.O CLIMAX 2025 on December 30, 2025.
+He retained the title by a narrow, highly contested unanimous decision.